roarlyte1771/visual-testing/packages/vitest-plugin-vis/readme.md

 })
 ```

-This is useful when you are performing some negative test.
+This is useful when you are performing negative test.

 ## Git Ignore